nagaaravindkundeti/Roar-to-Restore-A-Smart-System-for-Rural-Wild-Animal-Detection/README.md

 > Note: The use of the terms "wild animals" and "domestic animals or people" is purely for demonstration purposes and does not reflect any actual categorization or classification of animals or people.

+##Conclusion

+In conclusion, this project is a great example of how computer vision can be used to solve real-world problems.
+By detecting and counting the number of "wild animals" (hands) and "domestic animals or people" (faces) in real-time video, this system could be used to improve security in public spaces or monitor the number of people in a building.

+If you're interested in learning more about this project or contributing to its development, we encourage you to check out the source code on our GitHub repository.
+We welcome feedback, suggestions, and contributions from the community!

+Thank you for taking the time to explore this project.
+We hope that you found it informative and inspiring.